Reviews Compare News The Jury Best Lists About

 Consensus

-• The long-range 51.4 kWh variant with 473 km claimed range is the one to buy; the 42 kWh version's 390 km claim is inadequate
+• The long-range 51.4 kWh variant is the one to buy; the 42 kWh version's 390 km claim is inadequate for real-world use

-• Performance is genuinely quick — 7.9 seconds claimed 0-100 km/h makes it the fastest Creta ever
+• Genuinely quick: 7.9 seconds claimed 0-100 km/h, making it the fastest Creta ever

-• Reliability, brand trust, service network and resale value are the biggest reasons to pick this over rivals
+• Reliability, brand trust, and service network are the primary reasons to choose this over rivals

-• In-car payment with 10,000+ mapped chargers and Hyundai's expanding charging network is a genuine USP
+• In-car payment access to 10,000+ chargers is a genuine ownership advantage

-• Suspension has been stiffened to cope with 166 kg extra weight, making the ride firmer than the ICE Creta
+• Stiffer suspension (to handle 166 kg extra weight) makes the ride firmer than the ICE Creta

 Points of Disagreement